yudswin/TicTacToeGame/README.md

-# Tic Tac Toe (CLI) ✖️⚔️⭕
+# Tic Tac Toe (CLI)

-This is the ending project of Basic C# first part in my CGO courses
+This is the ending project of Basic C#.The first part of my CGO course.

 ## ✖️ UML diagram